MaheshPokale99/crypto-weather-nexus/README.md

 - WebSocket connections may fail in some environments
 - Some mock data is used when APIs are unavailable

+## Browser Support

+The application is optimized for modern browsers:
+- Chrome (latest)
+- Firefox (latest)
+- Safari (latest)
+- Edge (latest)

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments